Search the GHTC website

 What does CDC do for global health R&D?
 What does CDC do for global health R&D?

 The US Centers for Disease Control and Prevention (CDC) protects people at home and abroad through disease surveillance, rapid outbreak response, and research and development (R&D) of diagnostics, drugs, and other technologies to combat infectious diseases.
-Not only does CDC’s research advance new diagnostic, prevention, and surveillance technologies, it also evaluates the effectiveness of tools already in use to determine future R&D needs.
-CDC’s Global Health Center and National Center for Emerging and Zoonotic Infectious Diseases leads much of the agency’s global health R&D work.
+Not only does CDC’s research advance new diagnostic, prevention, and surveillance technologies, it also evaluates the effectiveness of existing tools to inform their use and future R&D needs.
+CDC’s Global Health Center, National Center for Emerging and Zoonotic Infectious Diseases, and National Center for HIV/AIDS, Viral Hepatitis, STD, and Tuberculosis Prevention lead much of the agency’s global health R&D work.

 Why is CDC’s role in global health R&D important??Why is CDC’s role in global health R&D important?